AntelopeIO/leap/tests/performance_tests/README.md

 * `target_tps`                  Target transactions per second to generate/send.
 * `tps_limit_per_generator`     Maximum amount of transactions per second a single generator can have.
 * `log_dir`                     set the logs directory
+* `abi_file`                    The path to the contract abi file to use for the supplied transaction action data
+* `actions_data`                The json actions data file or json actions data description string to use
+* `actions_auths`               The json actions auth file or json actions auths description string to use, containting authAcctName to activePrivateKey pairs.
+* `peer_endpoint`               set the peer endpoint to send transactions to, default="127.0.0.1"
+* `port`                        set the peer endpoint port to send transactions to, default=9876
 </details>

 #### Transaction Generator